-These Fourth of July inspired bath bombs make the perfect party favor gift.
+These 4th of July inspired bath bombs make the perfect party favor gift.
 Or celebrate Independence Day in style with some bath time me time!

 *sing along* Baaaby you’re a fiiirework, come on show ’em what you’re worth.
 Make ’em go aah aah aaah as you shoot across the sky-y-yyy.

-It could be the theme song of this bath bomb.
+It could be the theme song of this Fourth of July bath bomb recipe.

 This patriotic homemade bath bomb is colored red and blue.
 The stars make your bath water pop and of course – like every bath bomb – it’s a fizzy treat!